Edd-v2/go-and-mongo/README.md

-# go-and-mongo
-Learning basics with go and mongo
+Test connection and query with mongo db and go